 What tools are best for external communication?

-Popular tools include email platforms (like Outlook or Gmail), video conferencing apps (Zoom, Google Meet), CRM systems, and social media management platforms.
+Popular tools include email platforms like Outlook or Gmail, video conferencing apps such as Zoom or Google Meet, CRM systems for tracking stakeholder interactions, project management tools for collaboration, and social media management platforms to publish updates and engage the public.

 Suggested articles: